-Perry said she and her brother, Richard Perry, are two survivors who tried to meet with UBC President Santa Ono on campus last winter after Ono reinstated Furlong’s fundraising speech, but Ono ignored them.
+Perry said she and her brother, Richard Perry, are two survivors who tried to meet with UBC President Santa Ono on campus last winter after Ono reinstated Furlong’s fundraising speech – and claim Ono ignored them.

-She said that led them to conclude UBC “provided non-Indigenous people with a service – that of listening, responding and apologizing, but denied the service to First Nations people,” her complaint states.
+She said that led them to conclude UBC “provided non-Indigenous people with a service – that of listening, responding and apologizing, but denied the service to First Nations people,” her complaint stated.

 Myrtle said that was discriminatory and ignored their rights.

-The Perrys are from Lake Babine First Nation, Burns Lake in northern B.C. where Richard is a hereditary chief.
+The Perrys are from Lake Babine First Nation in northern B.C. where Richard is a hereditary chief.

-Her complaint names Ono, some members of his administration, an instructor and the chair of the university’s board of governors.
+Myrtle’s complaint names Ono, some members of his administration, an instructor, and the chair of the university’s board of governors.

 That’s when a B.C. media outlet received and published more than 900 pages of internal emails exchanged about the handling of Furlong’s speech.

 “It wasn’t until April 27 that the UBC FOI documents were made public by the media,” Myrtle wrote.
 “It was clear in late December and early January that UBC was only listening to the non-Indigenous supporters of Furlong.”